 - In an effort to maintain the quality of our equipment, there will be no food, drinks or tobacco products allowed in the Commons area.

-- For security/safety/insurance reasons, there will be NO CHILDREN allowed in the Computing Commons area.
+- For security/safety/insurance reasons, there will be NO CHILDRENallowed in the Computer Commons area.

-- Due to escalating costs associated with maintaining printers and supplies, as of May 12, 2004 Daytona State College Computing Commons have adopted a pay for print policy: All printing will cost $0.10 cents per page.
-All printing must be paid for using the Daytona State Copy/Print Cards which you can purchase at Academic Support Center/Library Area Card Vending Machine.
+- Due to escalating costs associated with maintaining printers and supplies, as of May 12, 2004 Daytona State College Computer Commons have adopted a pay for print policy: All printing will cost $0.10 cents per page.
+All printing will cost $0.10 cents per page.
+All printing must be paid for using the Daytona State College Student PaperCut print system by creating an account and applying credit as needed (https://papercut.daytonastate.edu:9192/user)

 - A valid Florida ID and Student ID must be presented and will be collected from a student before a Dell NetBook is check out.